mogenslund/liquid/README.md

 See [Cheatsheet](https://github.com/mogenslund/liquid/wiki/Cheat-Sheet) for basic keymappings.

 On Windows double click the liq.jar.
-On Linux and Mac execute
+On Linux and Mac execute the following in a terminal:

     java -jar liq.jar

-in a terminal.

-**Vim and Emacs user might want to read this:** [Vim and Emacs](https://github.com/mogenslund/liquid/wiki/Vim-And-Emacs)
+*Vim and Emacs user might want to read this:* [Vim and Emacs](https://github.com/mogenslund/liquid/wiki/Vim-And-Emacs)

 #### Salza &lambda;iquid text editor is designed with clojure developers in mind

 The editor is written in pure Clojure.
-That is, there are no other dependencies, not even curses!
+That is, there are no other dependencies, not even curses or lanterna!

 I have been using Emacs for many years.
 I have tweaked it a lot and implemented modes, to simulate the Vim way of switching between insert mode and normal mode for navigation.
 I like being able to use the whole keyboard for navigation.
 As you will see in the video below, I am very inspired by Emacs and Vim, but I have choosen not to try to copy or reimplement Emacs or Vim.
 I have only stolen the features that I need or like.
 I hope others will just create plugins or extensions to make the editor support other features that they like.